SBD Knee Sleeves Vs. Rogue Knee Sleeves

 Rogue

 Rogue offers knee sleeves in 3mm, 5mm, and 7mm.
-The 3mm sleeve provides the most range of motion but doesn’t provide support for powerlifting.
+The 3mm sleeve provides the most range of motion but doesn’t provide as much support for powerlifting.
 The 5mm sleeves have good mobility but are more compressive than the 3mm option.
 The 7mm knee sleeve offers more compression but isn’t as flexible as the other two.
 The best choice for static lifts like squats is the 7mm knee sleeve.

 Winner: SBD Knee Sleeves